Route Providers

 a RouteRequestGenerator

-Let’s illustrate why this architecture is nice with an example.
+Let’s illustrate why we chose the architecture of two separate halves with a real-world example.
 Valhalla can generate responses in multiple formats.
 The default is its own JSON format, but it also has more compact Protobuf and (much) more verbose OSRM serializers.

-The OSRM serializer is the one that’s typically used for navigation use cases,
+The OSRM-compatible serializer is the one that’s typically used for navigation use cases.

 we can parse responses from a Valhalla server or an OSRM server!

-the Mapbox Directions API or GraphHopper (in certain modes),
+and both the Mapbox Directions API and GraphHopper (in certain modes),

 Every “extended OSRM” API includes additional data which are useful for navigation applications.
 The parser in the core of Ferrostar handles all of these “flavors” gracefully, and provides either direct or indirect support for most extensions.
-Of special note, the voice and banner instructions (popularized by Mapbox and supported in Valhalla) are always parsed, when available, and included in the route object.
+Of special note, the voice and banner instructions (popularized by Mapbox and supported in Valhalla directly now) are always parsed, when available, and included in the route object.
 Annotations, which are available in some form or other on all OSRM-like APIs, can be parsed as anything.
 This leaves annotations open to extension, since it’s already used this way in practice.
+See the Annotations documentation for more on those.

 OSRM parser in hand, all that we need to do to support these different APIs